xobs/ax2xx-code/README.md

 ACC:    Accumulator

 B:      Scratch register.
 Used for multiply/divide operations.

+RAND:   Appears to be a random number (but may be a counter of some sort)

 The DPL+DPH combination form the address that's read by the DPTR register.